YonatanAmsalem/Jump-Rope-Challenge-Tracker/README.md

-# Jump-Rope-Challenge-Tracker
-✨ Project Title: Jump Rope Challenge Tracker 🏃‍♂️⏱️
-📋 Project Summary
-This interactive jump-counting system was built using Arduino Uno R3 to promote fun and healthy physical activity.
-It allows users to choose difficulty levels and track their jump count with real-time feedback and a timed challenge.

-🎯 Purpose: Encourage physical activity and set personal fitness goals

-💡 Solution: Automatically detect and count rope jumps per session

-🔔 Features: Tilt sensor, buzzer, dual LCD displays, level-based targets

-🛠️ Tools: Used Timer1 interrupt and I2C communication for display & timing

-🧰 Components Used
-🧠 Arduino Uno R3

-📟 16x2 I2C LCD Display (Main Display)

-⏲️ 16x2 I2C LCD Display (Timer)

-🎛️ Keypad 4x4

-🔔 Active Buzzer

-🟢 Green LED

-🎯 Tilt Sensor (for jump detection)

-🧵 Jumper Wires

-🔌 Breadboard

-⚡ Resistors (for LEDs)

-🖼️ Circuit Diagram
-The image below illustrates the full wiring of the components on a breadboard connected to Arduino Uno R3.
-🔧🧩📷

-🎬 Demonstration Video
-📽️ A short video showing a full run of the system, from level selection to jump detection and feedback.
-🏃‍♀️✅🟢

-⚙️ How It Works – Step by Step
-1️⃣ The user selects a difficulty level (1–5) using the keypad 2️⃣ The main LCD displays the selected level and target jump count 3️⃣ A tilt sensor detects each jump and updates the jump count 4️⃣ Timer1 tracks time (1 min or 1:20 based on level) on LCD #2 5️⃣ Once the target is reached, a buzzer beeps and a green LED lights up 6️⃣ At the end, the user can repeat, change the level, or exit
+# 🚀 Jump Counter with Level Selection – Arduino Uno R3

+## 📋 Project Summary

+This project is a **Smart Jump Rope Counter** built using Arduino Uno R3, designed to encourage physical activity in a fun and interactive way.

+- 🧠 Users choose a difficulty level (1 to 5)
+- ⏱️ Each level has a specific jump goal and time duration
+- 🧾 Feedback is provided via LCD and LEDs
+- 🔔 Buzzer alerts when goal is reached

+**The goal:** Promote fitness and consistency by tracking jumps with increasing difficulty.

+---

+## 🔧 Components Used

+- Arduino Uno R3
+- LCD I2C Display x2 (16x2)
+- Keypad 4x4
+- Tilt Sensor
+- Green LED
+- Buzzer
+- Breadboard
+- Jumper Wires

+---

+## 🖼️ Circuit Diagram

+📌 The following image shows the full schematic of the jump counting circuit, including all components and connections:
+*(insert image here)*

+---

+## 🎥 Demo Video

+▶️ A demonstration of the system in action:
+*(insert video link or upload here)*

+---

+## ⚙️ How It Works

+1. The user selects a level using the keypad (1–5)
+2. Each level has a predefined jump goal and timer (1 min or 1:20 min)
+3. Tilt sensor detects valid jump motions
+4. LCD1 shows jumps; LCD2 shows countdown
+5. When jump goal is reached – buzzer beeps and LED turns on
+6. At the end, the user can continue, change level, or exit

+---

+🎉 This project combines fitness, electronics, and real-time feedback – all in one!